marksmansnakeeyes/landing/src/pages/docs/install.md

 This section will cover downloading a copy of BO2.
 Please skip this section if you already have a copy of the game.

-**Please note we highly recommend buying the game if you do not own it, it is the best way to get a copy of the game files that are up to date and not corrupt or changed in some way.
-Key sites will give you a decent discount in 2021.**
+**Please note we highly recommend buying the game if you do not own it; it is the best way to get a copy of the game files that are up to date and not corrupt or changed in some way.
+Key sites will give you a decent discount in 2022.**

 1. From the windows file explorer navigate to My PC, then to **Local Disc (C:)** and create a new folder called `Games`